English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Indian Aesthetics

-A lot of weightage is now carried by contemporary studies and Indian Aesthetics, making these unconventional areas unavoidable.
-The paper pattern has moved beyond Rasa and Dhwani theory to venture into Alankar Shastra, Vakrokti, and Sphota.
+As is evident from the table below, a lot of weightage is now carried by contemporary studies and Indian Aesthetics, making these unconventional areas unavoidable.
+The paper pattern has moved beyond Rasa and Dhwani theory to venture into Alankar Shastra, Vakrokti, and Sphota — as in the question below.
+Solving the question requires detailed knowledge of Sanskrit Alankar shastra and Bhama’s seminal text Kavyalankar (6th BCE).

 PYQ — Match List-I (Concept) with List-II (Meaning):